An algebraic model for free rational G-spectra: Cellularizations

 The basic reference for cellularization (or right localization) in model structures is~\cite{hh}.
 Our convention throughout this paper is to refer to the cellularization of a stable model category $\M$ with respect to the set of all suspensions of an object $\{ \Sigma^{i} A\}_{i\in \Z}$ as {\em the cellularization of $\M$ with respect to $A$} and write $A$-cell-$\M$.
 In this case $A$-cell-$\M$ is again a stable model category; see~\cite[4.6]{barnes-roitzheim-localizations}.

 We now recall the Cellularization Principle from \cite{GScellprinciple} (or \cite[Appendix A]{tnq3}) which we use to produce Quillen equivalences of cellularized model categories.

-\begin{prop} \cite{GScellprinciple} {\bf The Cellularization Principle.} Let $\M$ and $\N$ be right proper, stable, cellular model categories with $L: \M \to \N$ a Quillen adjunction with right adjoint $R$.
-Let $\underbar L$ and $\underbar R$ denote the associated derived functors. \begin{enumerate} \item Let $A$ be a compact object in $\M$ such that $\underbar L A$ is compact and $A \to \underbar R \underbar L A$ is a weak equivalence.
+\begin{prop} \cite{GScellprinciple} {\bf (The Cellularization Principle.)} Let $\M$ and $\N$ be right proper, stable, cellular model categories with $L: \M \to \N$ a Quillen adjunction with right adjoint $R$.
+Let $\underbar L$ and $\underbar R$ denote the associated derived functors. \begin{enumerate} \item Let $A$ be a homotopically small object in $\M$ such that $\underbar L A$ is homotopically small and $A \to \underbar R \underbar L A$ is a weak equivalence.
 Then $L$ and $R$ induce a Quillen equivalence between the $A$-cellularization of $\M$ and the $\underbar L A$-cellularization of $\N$.